Help or Habits? Make the Right Academic Support Choice for Your Teen

 Most of my sessions begin with a simple question: “What part is giving you the most trouble?”

-If the student isn’t sure, which is very common, I ask them to attempt a homework question.
+If the student isn’t sure, which is common, I ask them to attempt a homework question.
 Watching and hearing their thinking helps me pinpoint whether the obstacle is a missing skill, a foundational issue, difficulty getting started, or simply overwhelm.

-From there, I use a structured approach, called Gradual Release of Responsibility, often described as: I Do → We Do → You Do
+From there, I use a structured approach called Gradual Release of Responsibility, often described as: I Do → We Do → You Do.

 I Do: I model the skill by walking through a similar question step-by-step and explaining my reasoning clearly.